How many credits do I need to complete my degree?

 Will my group perform in a concert?

-Every group that is registered for chamber music is required to perform in a concert.
+Every group that is registered for Chamber Music is required to perform in a concert.
 If a group has learned all the movements of their piece at a very high level, they can perform the entire piece.
-Otherwise, groups can play 1-2 movements of their piece—approximately 10 minutes worth of music.
+Otherwise, groups can play one or two movements of their piece—approximately 10 minutes worth of music.

-There are 5-6 chamber music concerts at the end of each semester and also a mid-semester play-through opportunity for groups who have done good work in the first part of the semester.
+There are five or six Chamber Music concerts at the end of each semester and also a mid-semester play-through opportunity for groups who have done good work in the first part of the semester.

 Groups are recommended for the Mid-Semester Concert by their coach and groups must also have the permission of their coach to play entire pieces at the end of the semester.